XiaosuTong/Spaloess/README.md

 ```
   1. For each vertex, the fitted value g(hat) and d derivatives of g(hat) which estimated by taking the
 slopes of the locally linear or locally quadratic fit are saved and used to do the interpolation.
-  2. Ech cell boundary consists of four segments that meet at vertices.
+  2. Each cell boundary consists of four segments that meet at vertices.
 On each segment, function value
 g(hat) are interpolated using the unique *cubic polynomial* determined by the function and derivative
 data at the vertices, this cubic polynomial should be an univariate interpolation since there is only one
 dimension at edges of cells; normal derivatives are *interpolated linearly* along the segment.